rust-lang/book/second-edition/nostarch/chapter02.md

 you specified.

-There’s a lot more to say about Cargo and its ecosystem that Chapter XX will discuss, but for now, that’s all you need to know.
+There’s a lot more to say about Cargo and its ecosystem that Chapter 14 will discuss, but for now, that’s all you need to know.
 Cargo makes it very easy to reuse libraries, so Rustaceans are able to write smaller projects that are assembled from a number of packages.